Archery Hall of Fame and Museum

 Notes of Interest

-• A leader in the development of the bazooka and high velocity aircraft rockets.
-Worked closely with Dr. Robert H. Goddard, rocket pioneer, for whom the Goddard Space Flight Center is named.
+A Leader in the Development of the Bazooka and High Velocity Aircraft Rockets, Worked Closely with Dr. Robert H. Goddard, Rocket Pioneer, for Whom the Goddard Space Flight Center is Named.

-• Recipient, National Archery Association's Thompson Medal of Honor, 1950
+Recipient, NAA’s Thompson Medal of Honor, 1950

-• Author of 47 publications on technical and historical aspects of archery
+Author of 47 Publications on Technical and Historical Aspects of Archery

-Unauthorized use of images and content is strictly prohibited.
+Unauthorized use of images and

-Office: 58 North Main Street, Union City, PA 16438 USA
+Union City, PA 16438 USA